Updated July 29, 2021

 Caregiving is a big job, and a little help can go a long way.
 High-quality child care benefits both you and your child!
 It means a bigger circle of loving caregivers for your little ones and it can free up your time to work, study, or search for a job.

-In New Mexico, about one in three families can get help paying for child care through the State of New Mexico’s Child Care Assistance program.
-This program helps families cover the cost of child care so you can choose what works best for your family, without worrying about the price tag.
+In New Mexico, more families than ever can get help paying for child care through the State of New Mexico’s Child Care Assistance program.
+This program, which expanded eligibility to many middle-income households on August 1, 2021, helps families cover the cost of child care.
+This means you can choose what works best for your family, without worrying about the price tag.

 Here are the key things to know about child care assistance in 2021:

 Families who qualify for assistance will have the full cost of their child care covered, through July of 2022.
 This temporary policy—designed to make things easier on families during the COVID-19 pandemic and recovery—means now is the very best time to enroll in child care assistance.
 The amount of money families can save by enrolling in assistance has never been higher than it is right now.

 Though you may have discovered this year that you can (sort of) do your job with a toddler on your lap, that multitasking makes it hard to do our best work or our best caregiving.
 Families working from home can qualify for free child care during work hours.
 Playing and talking with our kids is essential, but sometimes you just need to hear your Zoom call.

 More Students Can Qualify (Online and Grad School)

 Sure, you could start your online school day at 9 p.m. after the kids are finally asleep.
 But you might not have to.
 Child care assistance can pay for child care during the hours you need to study and attend your classes (online and in-person).
 And this year, New Mexico added graduate and post-graduate studies to the list of qualifying ways to be a student receiving assistance.